 There is a difference between BRP-RX and BRP-TX, which is the behavior during the transmission of the training subfields (switching antenna patterns or not switching antenna patterns) – see 21.10.2.2.6.
 In review of the spec, one place was found in which the distinction is not necessary.

 Editor: change P1238L17 as follows

-The BRPIFS shall be used by STAs between any combination of transmissions of BRP-TX and BRP-RX
+The BRPIFS shall be used by STAs between transmissions of BRP frames.

-packets.